dougsweetser/Q/docs/Math/analysis.md

 magnitude of the vector goes to zero faster than the scalar.
 This might initially appears as an unreasonable constraint.
 However, there is an important application in physics.
-Consider a set of quaternions that represent events in spacetime.
+Consider a set of quaternions that represent events in space-time.
 If the magnitude of the 3-space vector is less than the time scalar, events are separated by a timelike interval.
 It requires a speed less than the speed of light to connect the events.
 This is true no matter what coordinate system is chosen.